What is Google Tag Manager?

 Many newer sites will already have GTM installed (we’ll tell you if that is the case for your site).
 If so, we will just ask you to add a special a/c to give us access to your GTM instance.
 You can do this by someone in your firm logging into GTM at tagmanager.google.com just in a normal web browser and adding a special account we give you.

-If you have GTM on your website but your firm does not have access to it we recommend you obtain admin access from your developer to GTM so that you control access and can monitor its use.
+If you have GTM on your website but your firm does not have access to it we recommend you obtain admin access from your developer to GTM so that you at least control access and can monitor its use.

 If you do not currently have Google Tag Manager (GTM) and want to use your developer to put it into your site